TalTech-HPC-Centre/user-guides-staging/_sources/quickstart.md.txt

 SLURM is a management and job scheduling system at Linux clusters.
 SLURM quick reference can be found [here](https://slurm.schedmd.com/pdfs/summary.pdf).

 Examples of slurm scripts are usually given on the program's page with some recommendations for optimal use of resources for this particular program.
 List of the programs installed at HPC is given on our [software page](software.md).
-At [software page](https://hpc.pages.taltech.ee/user-guides/software.html) or program's page also can be found information about licenses, since for programs installed at HPC have varying licence agreement. o use some licensed programs (for example, Gaussian), the user must be added to the appropriate group.
-For this contact us email (hpcsupport@taltech.ee) or [Taltech portal](https://portal.taltech.ee/v2).
+At software page or program's page also can be found information about licenses, since programs installed at HPC have varying licence agreement.
+To use some licensed programs (for example, Gaussian), the user must be added to the appropriate group.
+For this contact us by email (hpcsupport@taltech.ee) or [Taltech portal](https://taltech.atlassian.net/servicedesk/customer/portal/18).

 <div class="simple1">
 The most often used SLURM commands are: